Credit Card Consolidation: Complete Guide to Combining Card Debt

 When Your Credit Needs Work First

-If your credit score is below 580 or you have recent delinquencies, bankruptcies, or collections, you may not qualify for consolidation products with rates low enough to make consolidation worthwhile.
-A personal loan at 24-28% APR doesn't help much if your cards are at 24% already.
+If your credit score is below 580 or you have recent delinquencies, you may not qualify for consolidation products with rates low enough to make consolidation worthwhile.
+A personal loan at 28-35% APR doesn't help much if your cards are at 24% already.

 When You Haven't Addressed Spending Habits

 This is the most critical disqualifier.
-If you haven't identified and fixed the behaviors that led to credit card debt, consolidation will likely fail.
-Many borrowers consolidate their cards, then immediately rack up new balances because they still overspend, gamble, or don't budget.
+If you haven't fixed the behaviors that led to credit card debt, consolidation will likely fail.

 Most Common Failure Point

-Studies show that continuing to use credit cards after consolidation is the #1 reason people end up in worse financial shape.
-You'll have both the consolidation loan payment AND new credit card debt—doubling your burden.
+Continuing to use credit cards after consolidation is the #1 reason people end up in worse financial shape.
+You'll have both the consolidation loan payment AND new credit card debt, doubling your burden.

 When No Lower Rate Is Available